• Skip to primary navigation

 • In a large bowl combine flour, sugar, salt, and stir.
 Make a well in the middle and add the butter, eggs, vanilla, milk, and yeast mixture.

 • Mix until a sticky cohesive dough forms.
-Don’t worry if not all of the butter is incorporated.
-Cover the bowl with a dish cloth and place in a warm place (see notes) to rise until doubled, about 45 minutes.
+Cover the bowl with a dish cloth and place in a warm place (see notes) to rise until doubled, about 30-45 minutes.
 Butter a muffin tin while it rises and prepare the cinnamon filling.

 • Punch down the dough and transfer onto a floured surface.
 Roll the dough into a large rectangle, about 16” by 20”.